28ede1/untitled-asteroids-repo/README.md

 ### How i figured out how to run (IGNORE THIS, this is just for my future reference)

-1. Installed Python3 if it is not already installed
+1. Installed Python if it is not already installed

-   * You can type, python3 --version, in terminal to see the version number if it exists.
+   * You can type, python --version, in terminal to see the version number if it exists.
 The version used to implement this program was Python 3.13.2 on Windows for reference.

    * If not, install the latest version of python here for your operating system: https://www.python.org/downloads/

    * Be sure to add pip as an optional feature to download, and add Python to Path System Environment Variable.

-   * Find the file folder of where the python.exe version is installed.
-To add Python3, simply make a copy of the python.exe file and rename it to python3.

 2. Install the latest version of pip if it isn't installed already

-   * python3 -m pip install --upgrade pip
+   * python -m pip install --upgrade pip

 3. Install the raylib package (installing raylib installs the raylib/pyray modules)

-   * python3 -m pip install setuptools
+   * python -m pip install setuptools
-   * python3 -m pip install raylib==5.5.0.0
+   * python -m pip install raylib==5.5.0.0

 4. Install the requests module (for the Weather API)